bneil/mcp-memory-pouchdb/README.md

 The server will automatically create a PouchDB database named 'memory_db' in your project directory. 🗄️

+Or should, if worse comes to worse, create the directory and hopefully things work out.

 ### Running the Server 🚀

 #### Updating the mcp server json file 📝